 Does Having a Secured Loan Affect Your Mortgage Approval?

-If the homeowner loan is paid off in full once you sell the secured property, it should not affect your mortgage application.
+According to the property experts at Ready Steady Sell, if the homeowner loan is paid off in full once you sell the secured property, it should not affect your mortgage application.

 When you sell a property, the money from this sale must be used to pay off any mortgage you have before other outstanding debts are paid.
 You might have the option to include your existing secured loan into a remortgage, however the eligibility for this will depend upon the details of your situation.
 If in doubt, it’s best to speak with a financial advisor or a broker, who will be able to help you in finding the best borrowing option.

 Can I Transfer My Secured Loan Over When I Move House?

 You may be able to transfer your secured loan over to the new property you’re wanting to move into.
 Transferring your secured loan in this way can come with pros and cons – while it can help borrowers avoid any early repayment fees they may otherwise have had to have paid before moving into the new property, transferring the loan can take a significant amount of work, borrowers having to organise and provide all the details necessary to amend the deal.

 It’s unlikely that a lender would write off your secured loan with them, as they come with a valuable asset used as security and are often for large amounts of money.

 If you are struggling to keep up with repayments on your secured loan, it’s important to discuss the issues you’re having with your lender, as they may be able to work with you to come up with an alternative solution and make your repayments more manageable.

 When struggling with your secured loan repayments, don’t simply stop paying your loan, as the property/valuable asset you’ve secured onto the loan could be at risk of repossession.

 To discuss your secured loan requirements, get a free quote from Lending Expert today >>